 - Began construction of an 8.5 mile-long, 16-inch transmission main and a 90 million gallon storage lagoon to accommodate the process treated wastewater of a large food processing plant in Sussex County

 About Artesian Resources

-Artesian Resources Corporation operates as a holding company of wholly-owned subsidiaries offering water, wastewater services and related services on the Delmarva Peninsula.
-Artesian Water Company, Inc., the principal subsidiary, is the oldest and largest investor-owned water utility on the Delmarva Peninsula and has been providing water service since 1905.
-Artesian supplies 7.6 billion gallons of water per year through 1,260 miles of water main to approximately 301,000 people.
+Artesian Resources Corporation operates as holding company of wholly-owned subsidiaries offering water, wastewater services and related services on the Delmarva Peninsula.
+Artesian Water Company, the principal subsidiary, is the oldest and largest regulated water utility on the Delmarva Peninsula and has been providing water service since 1905.
+Artesian supplies 7.9 billion gallons of water per year through 1,293 miles of main to approximately 301,000 people.

 |Artesian Resources Corporation|

 |(In thousands, except per share amounts)|

 |Other utility operating revenue||1,102||1,063||4,177||3,816|

 |Non-utility operating revenue||1,256||1,206||5,000||4,686|